Get Your Welded Cylinder Fixed Today!

-Hydraulic severe-duty welded cylinders can withstand a whopping 5,000 pound force per square inches of pressure, and have larger bore sizes and increased wall tubing, making them the ideal choice for more extreme mill applications.
+Hydraulic severe-duty welded cylinders can withstand a whopping 5,000 pound force per square inch of pressure, and have larger bore sizes and increased wall tubing, making them the ideal choice for more extreme mill applications.

-Hydraulic heavy-duty welded cylinders also have the capability to take 3,000 pound force per square inches of pressure, but their bore sizes make them applicable for a great range of industries, including manufacturing, waste, mining, and more.
+Hydraulic heavy-duty welded cylinders also have the capability to take 3,000 pound force per square inch of pressure, but their bore sizes make them applicable for a great range of industries, including manufacturing, waste, mining, and more.

 Hydraulic medium-duty welded cylinders are a great choice for a wide range of industries including aviation, agriculture, materials, and more!
 Built to withstand a slightly lower pressure, medium-duty hydraulic cylinders remain a high-quality solution for many applications.

 After we receive your cylinder, by drop off or our delivery trucks, our technicians will begin disassembly.
 After a careful and thorough inspection, assessing any damage or need for replacement, we will give you a call to explain what has caused any failures and our plan to fix the hydraulic cylinder as quickly and affordably as possible.